Improving Soil is the Foundation of the Garden

-The most important matter in creating your garden is the soil.
+The most important matter in creating your garden is the quality of the dirt it is rooted within.
 From that source springs all the rest of the dreams and plans of a beautiful landscape.
-So move improving your soil to the top of your garden priority list.
+So move the goal of improving your soil to the top of your priority list.

 Your garden’s soil, unique to your region, still is categorized in one of three ways and their combinations: sandy, loamy, or clay.
 Each type has assets and drawbacks, but they all benefit from soil building amendments, and yield better healthier plants in response.

 Several respected sources had this to say: “It can take 10 years or longer to build productive garden soil.“

 And while that may seem a discouragingly long time, the benefits are often quickly noticed, even if not fully realized in a couple short seasons.

 The cardinal rule is to add “organic matter” to any and every soil type.